-Catharine Roeber, President
+Catharine Roeber, Vice President

 Catharine Dann Roeber is a resident of Oxford Borough and enjoys advocating for the arts and the economic vitality of our downtown.
 She first discovered the OxAA at a photography exhibit where the work of hobby photographers hung next to images by Puitzer prize winning artists.
 OxAA's dedication to support for fine artists, craftspeople, and musicians of all ages and abilities drew her to the organization and volunteering eventually led to board service and the President role she now holds.
 Catharine works at Winterthur Museum as an Assistant Professor in the University of Delaware's Winterthur Program in American Material Culture and also edits the journal Winterthur Portfolio.

 Jay Eaton, Secretary

 Late in life, after careers in the US Military and organizations that support the military, Jay discovered art.
 His wife, Carol, has been a life-long artist but he knew art only as a neighbor or a man on another aircrew.
 Jay knew the history of each of the organizations to which I was a contributing member and now the histories of the community and art organizations to which he is not only a contributing member but an active reporter.
 Carol introduced Jay to the Octoraro Art Association and he discovered clay arts.
 Now his hands are firmly in the “mud”.
 This art group led him to the formation and growth of the Oxford Arts Alliance.
 Now his life is connected to the art and histories of these two art groups and our communities.
 He sees the future of Oxford embracing the arts such that visitors come to experience art and music and the unique history of this area.